-It is the ancient Raval de Terra Square.
+The audioguide stops now in the ancient Raval de Terra Square.
 Two buildings stand out:

 - The Church: In the place where we can currently find the Iglesia de la Asunción (Assumption Church), a Renaissance hermitage dedicated to Sant Roc was built at the end of the 16th century or the beginning of the 17th century.
 This hermitage was demolished in order to build the new Sant Roc Chapel in 1649, which was declared in ruins in 1684.
 The construction of the current church dedicated to Asunción de Nuestra Señora (Assumption of Our Lady) dates from the second third of the 18th century.
 It was built after demolishing the Baroque-styled Sant Roc Chapel.
 During the Independence War against Napoleon, at the beginning of the 19th century, and the Spanish Civil War (1936-1939), the church suffered multiple damages, which were subsequently repaired.

 - Town Hall: The Town Hall building was built in 1620.
 It underwent several renovations and additions during the 19th century.
 In 1877, the neoclassical turret was built.